 Avoid Customer Registration At All Costs

 Online stores that require shoppers to complete an account registration before checking out are putting themselves at a disadvantage.
-Stores that allow shoppers to make purchases ‘as a guest’ are much more accessible and, therefore, much more likely to maximise sales.
+Stores that allow shoppers to make purchases ‘as a guest’ are much more accessible and, therefore, much more likely to maximize sales.

 It’s true that retailers can benefit from amassing databases of client information.
 It allows you to connect with your customers through marketing post-purchase.
 But is it really worth it?
 Remember: